 Insurance Europe recognises the need to review the capital requirements for investments that support European growth and wants to emphasise the need to be ambitious in this work and to thoroughly investigate whether Solvency II appropriately measures the actual risks that insurers are exposed to when investing in corporate bonds (as well as other asset classes).

 Insurance Europe also supports the dynamic volatility adjustment as a key mechanism that permits the correct measurement of the real economic impact of credit/spread risk.
+The effect of the dynamic volatility adjustment could be enhanced by improving other aspects of the VA calculation methodology.
 It trusts that the Commission will investigate and test this claim and ask EIOPA to extend the dynamic volatility adjustment to standard formula users as one of the potential ways to address this deficiency in the framework.